Gurgaon: Economy

 A commercial area in the DLF Cyber City.

 Gurgaon has the third highest per-capita income in India and is the site of Indian offices for half of Fortune 500 companies.
 The city benefits from its close proximity to Delhi.

 Maruti Suzuki Private Limited was the first company that set up a manufacturing unit in the city in the 1970s, making cars.
 Eventually, DLF Limited, a real estate company, acquired large amounts of land in the city.
 The first major American brand to set up a unit in Gurgaon was General Electric (GE) in 1997.
 GE's setup in Gurgaon prompted other companies, both international and domestic, to follow suit, providing outsourcing solutions in software, IT, service and sales through delivery facilities and call centres.

 Apart from business process outsourcing and the IT sectors, the city is the Indian headquarters of Coca-Cola, Pepsi, BMW, Hyundai, Cargill and Nissan.
 Major Indian airlines like Air India, IndiGo, SpiceJet, and Air India Express have their global headquarters in the city, making it the largest civil aviation hub of India.

 Due to unreliable power, water supply, most major companies in the city have their own backup.
 Due to the lack of public transport and the inability of most employees to afford a personal vehicle, Genpact provides taxis for transporting its 10,000 employees to and from their offices.

 Retail is an important industry in Gurgaon, with the presence of 26 shopping malls.

 Law and government

-Gurgaon is governed by the Municipal Corporation of Gurugram, which follows a mayor-council system.
+Gurgaon is governed by the Gurgaon Municipal Corporation, which follows a mayor-council system.
 In 2017, the GMDA (Gurugram Metropolitan Development Authority) was formed, which looks after the city's infrastructure.